emmercm/igir/docs/roms/filtering.md

 !!! warning

     This options requires that the DATs you use include category information.
-Not every DAT release group includes category information (e.g. MAME, TOSEC), and not every release group includes category in every version of their DATs (e.g. No-Intro).
+Not every DAT release group includes category information (e.g. MAME and TOSEC don't), and not every release group includes category in every version of their DATs (e.g. No-Intro doesn't always).
 Games without categories will always be filtered out by this option!

-### BIOS
+## BIOS

 ```text
 --no-bios, --only-bios